maahwishh/PEP-Web-Scrapping/README.md

 ### 🛠️ Methodology
 1. Source Identification
+   Only verified and high-quality .za domains were included.
+Low-authority or irrelevant sources were excluded through manual vetting.
    To ensure accuracy and diverse coverage, sources were selected from three key categories:

 - Government Websites
 Examples: gov.za, presidency.gov.za, dirco.gov.za